-UK statistics on domestic overnight tourism have been collected in a broadly similar way since 1989, initially through the United Kingdom Tourism Survey (UKTS), and since 2011 through the Great Britain Tourism Survey (GBTS) by the three National Tourism Organisations of Britain.
+UK statistics on domestic overnight tourism have been collected in a broadly similar way since 1989, initially through the United Kingdom Tourism Survey (UKTS), and since 2011 through the Great Britain Tourism Survey by the three National Tourism Organisations of Britain.
+In 2020, the Day Visits survey was merged with the Overnight Trips survey into the Great Britain Tourism Survey (GBTS), covering both, overnight trips and day visits.
+This improved the comparability across both types of trips as there is one data collection approach and aligned methodology of data processing and volume and value estimates.

-The GBTS is designed to measure the volume and value of domestic overnight tourism trips (covering all purposes of tourism such as holidays, visits to friends and relatives and business) taken by British residents, as well as collecting information about trip characteristics and trip takers.
+The GBTS: Overnight Trips is designed to measure the volume and value of domestic overnight tourism trips (covering all purposes of tourism such as holidays, visits to friends and relatives and business) taken by British residents, as well as collecting information about trip characteristics and trip takers.
 Domestic overnight tourism trips are those taken by British residents within England, Scotland, and Wales.
 A key purpose of the GBTS is to uncover insights into market trends over time.

 In July 2024, a full methodological review was conducted, resulting in tightening, or adding a number of caps.
 The full 24 months, January 2022 to December 2023 data was then re-run using these new caps.
-This background quality report covers this approach (for full details see the separate appendment document)
+This improved methodology was applied to the 2024 overnight trips data and this background quality report covers the approach.

-The background quality report focusses on the current iteration of the Great Britain Tourism Survey, although some references are made to the previous iteration where pertinent.
+The background quality report focusses on the current iteration of the GBTS: Overnight Trips, although some references are made to the previous iteration, where pertinent.
 This document will be updated on an annual basis, alongside the publication of the annual results.
-A separate background quality report is produced for the Great Britain Day Visits Survey (GBDVS).
+A separate background quality report is produced for the GBTS: Day Visits.